Getting Ready for College

 HEB ISD offers a Test Prep Academy several times throughout the year.
 Each Academy meets for four days and is taught by certified school teachers.
-For more information, download the Test Prep Academy documents below, or contact the Advanced Academics office at 817-399-2072.
+For more information, access the Test Prep Academy link below, or contact the Advanced Academics office at 817-399-2072.

 Applying for College

 - FAFSA - Free Application for Federal Student Aid